Gallarus Oratory: Morphology

 The oratory’s shape has been compared to that of an upturned boat because of its sloping side walls.
 The edifice uses corbel vaulting.
 The stones are positioned on each course with their edges projecting inward by a small increment as the walls rise.
 Besides, they are laid at a slight angle, lower on the outside than on the inside, thus allowing rainwater to run off.
 Both techniques can still be seen in the modern agricultural clocháns of the Dingle peninsula.

 The edifice has two side walls and two end walls, sloping and converging at the top, each of one piece, playing a dual role as load-bearing wall and corbelled half-vault.
+The walls are 4 feet (1.20m) thick at the lowest point of the building.
 Some slight sagging has occurred across the length of the northern roof slope.
 The interior room is approximately 4.8 m by 3 m, a size that befits more an oratory or a small chapel than a church.
 It is dimly lit, with only a tiny round-headed window in the east wall, opposite the entrance door.
 The window splays more widely towards the inside of the wall.
 The doorway is 1.67 m (5.5 ft) high.
 It has a flat lintel.
 On the inside over the lintel, two holed stones project out from the wall, possibly for the attachment of a wooden door.

 Interpretations as to dates and uses

 Antiquarian Charles Smith is the originator of the claim that the building is an early Irish stone church although no historical information is available prior to 1756 regarding its use.

 In 1970, archaeologist Peter Harbison argued that the oratory might have been built as late as the 12th century for a number of reasons, mainly because the east window has a rounded top made of two carved stones (not a true arch).

 Harbison produced some evidence pointing to a later date and a different use: a letter by English traveller Richard Pococke who visited the oratory in 1758, two years after it was discovered by Charles Smith: "Near this building they show a grave with a head at the cross of it and call it the tomb of the Giant; the tradition is that Griffith More was buried there, & as they call'd [it] a chapel, so probably it was built by him or his family at their burial place."

-In 1994 and 1995, Harbison gave up the hypothesis of a 12th century church and claimed that the placename Gallarus meant 'the house or shelter of foreigner(s)' (Gall Aras), the said "foreigner(s)" being pilgrims from outside the peninsula.
-However, this does not accord with lexicologist Pádraig Ó Siochfhradha (aka An Seabhac)'s translation of the name as "rocky headland" (Gall-iorrus).
+In 1994 and 1995, Harbison gave up the hypothesis of a 12th-century church and claimed that the placename Gallarus meant 'the house or shelter of foreigner(s)' (Gall Aras), the said "foreigner(s)" being pilgrims from outside the peninsula.
+However, this does not accord with lexicologist Pádraig Ó Siochfhradha's translation of the name as "rocky headland" (Gall-iorrus).